Operation Sandblast: Destination: Cape Horn

 On March 3, Triton located the Falkland Islands on her radar and prepared to conduct photoreconnaissance of Stanley Harbor.
-Before they could visually sight the islands, Poole's condition worsened so much that–taking a calculated risk–Captain Beach reversed course, ordered flank speed, and sent a radio message to headquarters describing the situation.
+Before they could visually sight the islands, Poole's condition worsened so much that—taking a calculated risk—Captain Beach reversed course, ordered flank speed, and sent a radio message to headquarters describing the situation.
 From the ship's log on that date, Beach noted:

 In the control and living spaces, the ship had quieted down, too.
 Orders were given in low voices; the men speak to each other, carrying out their normal duties, in a repressed atmosphere.
 A regular pall has descended upon us.
 I know that all hands are aware of the decision and recognize the need for it.
 Perhaps they are relieved that they did not have to make it.
 But it is apparent that this unexpected illness, something that could neither have been foreseen nor prevented, may ruin our submergence record.

 Fortunately, the heavy cruiser Macon, with Captain Reuben T. Whitaker in command, had been on a good-will cruise to South American ports since January as the flagship for Rear Admiral Edward C. Stephan, Commander Naval Forces South Atlantic (Task Force 138).
 Macon had been in Argentine waters in conjunction with US President Eisenhower's visit to Argentina from February 26–29, 1960.
 In the early hours of March 5, Triton rendezvoused with Macon off Montevideo, Uruguay, after a diversion of over 2000 nmi.
-Triton broached, exposing only her sail while preserving the submarine's submerged status.
+Triton broached, exposing only her sail while preserving the submarine's hull's submerged status.
 A boat-handling party led by Lieutenant George A. Sawyer, the ship's gunnery officer, transferred Poole to the waiting whaleboat, which then returned to Macon.
 Poole was the only crew member who did not complete the voyage.
 Chief Radarman Poole was subsequently examined by both the doctors aboard Macon and at a hospital in Montevideo, but his third attack of kidney stones, which prompted his transfer off Triton, proved to be his last–and he did not require kidney surgery.